Table of Contents

 Although 2020 was a tough year for foreign nationals wanting to work in the US, due to the Trump administration putting a hold on most visas, including the popular H-1b visa.

-As of April 30, 2021, the Department of State announced the prioritization of immigrant visa processing.
+In 2021, the Department of State announced the prioritization of immigrant visa processing.

 With the exception of a few delays, you can expect to continue your business as usual.